01-edu/public/subjects/ascii-art-web/export-file/README.md

 - The web server must export at least in one export format.
 - The web server must be created in **Go**.
+- The web site must include a button or a link to download/export the file.
 - You must handle website errors.
 - The code must respect the [good practices](../../good-practices/README.md).